Confidence sets for persistence diagrams: Confidence sets

 Hence, if

 then

 \end{lemma}

-This band can be substantially tighter as long we we don't use a grid that is too fine.
+This band can be substantially tighter as long we do not use a grid that is too fine.
 In a sense, we are rewarded for acknowledging that our topological inferences take place at some finite resolution.